-Fig. 167 Schematic representation of the rear cross traffic alert assistant: zone monitored around the vehicle while leaving a parking space.
+Fig. 161 Schematic representation of the rear cross traffic alert assistant: zone monitored around the vehicle while leaving a parking space.

-Park Assist uses the radar sensors on the rear bumper >>> page 211>>>> Fig. 147 to monitor traffic crossing behind the vehicle as it reverses out of a parking bay, or as it is being manoeuvred, for example in very low visibility conditions.
+Park Assist uses the radar sensors on the rear bumper " page 210 to monitor the traffic crossing behind the vehicle as it backs out of a parallel parking space or as it is being manoeuvred, for example in very low visibility conditions.

-If the system detects that someone else on the road is approaching the rear of the vehicle "> Fig. 167, an acoustic alarm is heard.
+When the system detects a relevant vehicle on the road that is approaching the rear of the vehicle " Fig. 161, an acoustic alarm may sound if the relevance so requires it.

 In addition to the acoustic alarm, the driver is also informed by means of a visual signal on infotainment system display.
-This signal is displayed in the form of a red strip at the back of the image of the vehicle on the infotainment system screen.
-This strip displays the side of the vehicle towards which traffic is approaching.1)
+This signal is displayed in the form of a red or yellow strip at the back of the image of the vehicle on the infotainment system screen.
+This strip displays the side of the vehicle towards which traffic is approaching in transverse direction1).